Disqus for Where Are My Knees

 What makes a good breakfast?

 Breakfast should be a full meal and not just a snack.
 About 20% of your energy intake should be at breakfast which equates to 400 calories for women and 500 for men who want to maintain their weight.
 The Foods Standards Agency recommends at least one starchy food at breakfast e.g. cereal, porridge and bagels.
 Having a glass of juice in the morning equates to one of the recommended 5 portions of fruit and veg per day.
-Your first meal provides energy for your day's activities and contributes to your intake of fibre and essential vitamins and minerals such as magnesium, iron and zinc.

 Here are some breakfast ideas that will keep your energy levels high and help you to maintain a healthy weight.